paulkamsteeg/ru-ai-pacman/2-pycharm/readme.md

 ### Assignment 2 (for submission)

-Use your solution to Problem 1 to complete the function `getPriceOfOrder` in `shop.py`.
+Use your solution to assignment 1 from last topic to complete the function `getPriceOfOrder` in `shop.py`.
 Then complete the function `shopSmart(orders,shops)` in `shopSmart.py`, which takes an `orderList` (like the kind passed to `FruitShop.getPriceOfOrder`) and a list of `FruitShop`s and returns the `FruitShop` where your order costs the least amount in total.

 The following variable definitions